 Funding for SEND in mainstream schools is mainly delegated to the schools' budget.
 It is the expectation that schools provide support to their pupils with SEND from their SEND budget.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resources using the E3 form.

-The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
-This additional 'top-up' funding is then paid from the local authorities high needs block into the schools budget.
+Where students are in receipt of an EHCP, the school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
+If the Local Authority are in agreement, this additional 'top-up' funding is then paid from the local authorities' high needs block into the schools budget.